 Prerequisite: Biology 101, 102 passed with a grade of C or better.
-Mr. Spiegel

-† [253.
-Invertebrate Zoology]
+253. Invertebrate Zoology

 An introduction to the morphology, physiology, embryology, ecology, and economic importance of invertebrate animals.
-(A summer course at some seashore laboratory may be substituted for Biology 253.)
+(A summer course at an approved seashore laboratory may be substituted for Biology 253.)